dennislwm/playnology/README.md

 Navigate to **Restart policy**, and select **Unless stopped**.

+---
+## 6.7.
+Access and bookmark container apps from NAS on iPhone

+This runbook should be performed by the Mobile User.

+1. On your iPhone, open a browser and type the URL as follows:
+  - `ZEROTIER_MANAGED_IP:NAS_PORT`, e.g. `172.29.xxx.xxx:8100`

+| Note: Accessing the container app requires both **ZeroTier One** running on your iPhone and NAS.

+2. You should see the home page of your container app.

+3. Bookmark the page on your browser.

+---
 # 7. Logging

+---
 # 8. Monitoring

+---
 # 9. Updating
 ## 9.1.
 Manually updating Disk Station Manager (DSM)